ABOUT ORNITHOPTERS

 tilting tail

 Steering is usually done by the tail.
 The wings can be used for steering, but this is less consistently successful and more difficult to implement.
 A simple elevator and rudder system is very effective for ornithopter steering.
-For a more birdlike appearance, a flat, fan-shaped tail is more often used.
-For steering, the tail may swing out to the left and right sides, so that the downforce of the tail causes a rolling moment on the ornithopter.
+For a more birdlike appearance, though, a flat, triangular tail is more often used.
+The tail may swing out to the left and right sides, so that the downforce of the tail causes a rolling moment on the ornithopter.
 Alternatively, the tail may rotate about its long axis.
 In this case, the downforce is redirected in a way that provides yaw control.
 In some RC ornithopters, the tail rotates about an oblique axis, combining the two motions described here.